The Works (Queen album): "Coming On Far Too Strong"

 Believed to originate from the Works sessions, this is a fast-paced track dominated by the piano and drums.
-Two versions of the demo exists, and very little is known about the track.
+Two versions of the demo exist and very little is known about the track.
 It is about a minute and a half long.
 At the end of the track, Mercury can be heard to say: "very good, ha, ha.
 It's gotta go somewhere, but it just, er, wasn't"; the rest of the dialogue is inaudible.

 "I Dream of Christmas"

 When Queen wanted to write a Christmas single in 1984, Taylor wrote the basics of "Thank God It's Christmas" while May wrote "I Dream of Christmas".
 The group then had to choose between the two, and opted for "Thank God It's Christmas", which May and Taylor then wrote together.
-It is rumored that "I Dream of Christmas" was recorded by the band, though nothing has ever been confirmed.
+It is rumoured that "I Dream of Christmas" was recorded by the band, though nothing has ever been confirmed.
 May later worked on "I Dream of Christmas" with his future wife Anita Dobson, which was released as a single in 1988 and also features John Deacon.